 Courses & Admission

-The Kabir Institute of Public Health, Peshawar offers MPH(Degree) Programme, designed to equip students with knowledge, skills, attitudes and behavior necessary to understand and influence factors that effect the health of individuals and of communities.
-The curriculum conform to the requirements of PMDC.
-The MPH degree programmer will be of twenty four (24) months duration, comprising four semesters.
+The MPH degree programme will be of twenty four (24) months duration, comprising four semesters.
 The first three semesters will be dedicated to course work, while in the fourth semester the students will complete their research dissertation supervised by one of the faculty members.
 During the first three semesters, students will be expected to attend all classes at the KIPH.

-The total programmer consists of 60 credits.
-According to PMCD Rules “3” Credit Hours be Completed for Each Subject; 16 Teaching Hours = 1 Credit Hour.
+The total programme consists of 60 credits.
+According to PMCD Rules "3" Credit Hours be Completed for Each Major Subject.
+6 credit hours will be dedicated to Research/Dissertation writing during final semester.

 Semester-wise distribution